irlrobot/clue_countdown/README.md

-# Code Word
+# Words with Clues
-Code Word is a fun game for people of all ages where you try to guess the word Alexa is thinking of.
-Each round, she'll give you clues as to what the Code Word is.
+Words with Clues is a fun game for people of all ages where you try to guess the secret word Alexa is thinking of.
+Each round, she'll give you clues as to what the word is.
 You can make a guess, ask for the next clue, or ask her to repeat the last clue she gave you.
 The less clues you need, the more points you earn!
-New Code Words and clues are added weekly.

-Alexa keeps track of your total score after each game you finish (must complete all 5 rounds).
-Compete with your family and friends, and unlock different game modes the more points you earn.
+New words and clues are added regularly so check back often and keep that total score climbing.
+If you are using Voice Profiles, Alexa will let you know how you're stacking up against your family too for a little friendly competition!

-If you have suggestions or feedback, please reach out to me at josh@userdel.com.
+If you have suggestions or feedback, please reach out to me at support@perfect4alexa.com.
 I read every email and take all customer feedback to heart.
 If you enjoyed the game, I would appreciate a 5 star review to help support development of this game and future skills for Alexa.

 ## Image/Logo Credit